Police: 1 dead, 4 hurt in downtown Denver shooting

-One person is dead and four are injured after a shooting in downtown Denver Monday afternoon, according to the Denver Police Department.
+DENVER — One person was killed and four others were injured after a shooting in downtown Denver Monday afternoon, according to the Denver Police Department.

-No suspect is in custody and no suspect information is available.
-Schepman said he was concerned for the residents in the area, and said there was an active search for the person responsible.
-A massive police presence has taken over several intersections near 21st and Lawrence as investigators work to piece together what happened.
+Police received several calls about a shooting near 21st and Lawrence streets in Lower Downtown just after 4 p.m.
+Monday, according to Denver police spokesperson Doug Schepman.
+Two of the four gunshot victims who were transported to the hospital were discharged as of Tuesday morning.
+The other two victims remain in serious condition.

 "Downtown is a very populated area and to have multiple gunshots fired in this area is concerning," Schepman said.